Shahrukh Khan's Maldives Diaries: His Kids Aryan, AbRam & Suhana Chill Like A Boss!

 Picture Perfect

-The star wife shared a click of their three kids and captioned it as, "My three little hearts."
+The star wife shared a click of their three kids and captioned it, "My three little hearts."
 In the picture, Aryan, Suhana and AbRam are seen standing on a boat.
 Aryan looks dapper in a T-shirt.
 On the other hand, Suhana paints a pretty picture in a black tee and her goggles pulled back on her head.
 Little AbRam adds cuteness to the picture with his dimpled smile.

 SRK Is Feeling Bad To Leave Maldives

 King Khan too shared a video where he is seen enjoying himself in the ocean and captioned it: "Feeling bad having to leave Maldives and especially all the wonderful people at #JumeirahVittaveli.
-Thank u for a lovely holiday @jumeirahvittaveli will miss u all. @makeplansholidays."
+Thank u for a lovely holiday @jumeirahvittaveli will miss u all. @makeplansholidays." (-sic)

 Shahrukh On AbRam